 Contributing to Design

-Designers, manufacturers and suppliers of specialist equipment are known to call upon the wide technical and practical experience of Ewing Foundation Technicians when developing or updating their products.
-This honest, unbiased and confidential input could be at any stage of the development process.
-Some of the suggestions and ideas put forward by the Technicians have been adopted, and we feel that the final products have benefited from our input.
+Designers, manufacturers and suppliers of specialist equipment have called upon the wide technical and practical experience of Ewing Foundation Technicians when developing or updating their products.
+Some of the suggestions and ideas put forward by the Technicians have been adopted and proven beneficial.

 The Variable Attenuator

-In response to the development of high-powered hearing aids with little or no manual control of volume, the Ewing Foundation Technicians explored options and developed a variable attenuator for use with a stetoclip (listening stick).
-This is now available to all practitioners from a commercial company and forms a basic part of the teacher of the deaf toolkit.
+In response to the development of high-powered hearing aids with little or no manual control of volume, a variable attenuator with a stetoclip (listening stick) was developed.
+This is now readily available and forms a basic part of the Teacher of the Deaf toolkit.

 Bone Anchored Hearing Aid (Baha®) Listener.

-Understanding the real necessity of monitoring Baha® and, importantly, Baha® plus FM combinations, the Ewing Foundation Technicians developed a simple device which allows a normally hearing person to listen in to the output of a Baha®.
-This enables them to make a subjective assessment as to the quality of sound and the efficacy of any FM system connected to it.
+Recognising the need to monitor Baha® and Baha® plus FM combinations, a simple device was developed to allow a normally-hearing person to listen in to the output.
+This enables them to make a subjective assessment as to the quality of sound and the efficacy of any radio aid system connected to it.

 The device is now available from a commercial source at a reasonable cost.